One question we get most often is how to choose the correct color. How to choose and mix EarthDye is not complicated. You do have a many choices:

-To start, each shade of color has multiple shades, in other words, brown for example, has 60 plus levels.
-You need to figure out what shade you are closest to: dark brown, medium brown or light brown.
+To start, each shade of color has multiple shades.
+In other words, brown, for example, has 60 plus levels.
+You need to figure out what shade you are closest to dark brown, medium brown, or light brown.
 If you are unsure, ask a few friends or family members.
-It is amazing how we all see colors differently, it is called color constancy.
-On Facebook we did a little test of what color do you see?
+It is amazing how we all see colors.
+Differently, it is called color constancy.
+On Facebook, we did a little test of what color you see.
 We were shocked that so many people saw different colors!
 What color do you see?
-Our office had mixed results, some saw blue teal and others saw pink/gray and a few saw purple. https://www.facebook.com/earthdye/
+Our office had mixed results, some saw blue teal and others saw pink/gray, and a few saw purple. https://www.facebook.com/earthdye/

-Now decide if you are growing in white hair?
-Growing in gray hair (do not get gray confused with white) Is it strands of white or gray mixed in with your natural color?
-Or is it coming in white from the roots? or is it coming in darker than the rest of your hair that has been chemically treated?
+Now decide if you are growing white hair.
+Growing in gray hair.
+Do not get gray confused with white.
+Is it strands of white or gray mixed in with your natural color?
+Or is it coming in white from the roots?
+Or is it coming in darker than the rest of your hair that has been chemically treated?

-Once you decide what color you are now, then you are ready to decide what color you want to be.
+Once you decide what color you are, you are ready to decide what color you want to be.

-Brown is also a very common color.
+Brown also known as natural medium brown hair dye, is also a very common color.
 EarthDye brown will blend perfectly with most shades of brown.
-If you have brown hair and want to make it even, use brown.
+If you have brown hair and want to make it even use brown.
 If you are getting off chemical dyes and have brown hair with white or gray roots coming in, you can focus on only the roots.
-Mix a small amount of mahogany,burgundy or deep red in with brown to get a chocolate brown.
+Mix a small amount of mahogany, burgundy or deep red in with brown to get a chocolate brown.
 This will look more natural.
 You can feather in the roots to blend in with the rest of the hair or do the entire hair.

 If you have a solid head of brown hair or solid with gray strands have some fun!
 Use deep red or burgundy alone to create highlights on the strands of grays or add a hue of red.
 Natural red will give you auburn hair, deep red will give you a cherry cola red.